webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Defense.md

 ---
 aliases:
-- "Defense"
+  - Defense
 tags:
   - Compendium/CSRD/en/Character-Arcs/Defense
   - Character-Arc
+title: Defense
+collection: Character-Arcs
+kind: Compendium
 ---
 ## Defense
 >A person, place, or thing is threatened, and you want to protect it.